TomekMojsiuk/invoice-generator/README.md

 - react-number-format (https://github.com/s-yadav/react-number-format)
 - react-router (https://github.com/ReactTraining/react-router)

-# Podstawowe funkcjonalności:
+# Basic functionality:

-- logowanie użytkownika
+- login form, data validation
-- dodawanie i usuwanie danych produktów i klientów
+- add, modify or delete products and customers data

 # To do:

-- rejestracja nowego użytkownika w aplikacji.
-Na razie możemy tylko logować się jako już dodany użytkownik.
+- New user registration form.
+For now, a login form has been implemented.
-- walidacja pól formularza pod kątem dozwolonych znaków, formatów wpisywania np. dla kodu pocztowego czy nipu.
+- Validation of form fields - check if provided characters are allowed.
-- kalkultor walutowy, jeśli chcielibyśmy wystawić fakturę w obcej walucie.
+- Currency calculator.
-- modyfikowanie danych kontrahentów, produktów i faktur
+- Client and product data edition.
-- wyświetlanie szczegółów faktury po kliknięciu w daną fakturę na liście.
-Popup z opcją drukowania faktury
+- Show invoice details on click.
+For now, the user can see only basic invoice data.
-- przeniesienie danych do zewnętrznej bazy, np. firebase
+- Print invoice functionality.

-# Instalacja i uruchomienie:
+# Installation:

 - git clone https://github.com/TomekMojsiuk/invoice-generator.git

-- Pobierz repozytorium i zainstaluj node_modules za pomocą polecenia _**npm i**_
+- Clone and download repository and install node_modules.
+Use **npm i**_
-- Zainstaluj json server za pomocą polecenia: _**npm install -g json-server**_
+- Install json server.
+Use: _**npm install -g json-server**_
-- Uruchom watchery dla aplikacji oraz pliku danych.
-Pamiętaj, żeby uruchomić json server na porcie 3001.
-Użyj poleceń:
+- Run react app and json server.
+For json server use port 3001.
+Use:
     - npm start
     - json-server -p 3001  ./src/data/data.json